-A light lemon cupcake topped with a swirl of creamy mixed berry buttercream!
+A light and fluffy lemon cupcake topped with a swirl of creamy mixed berry buttercream!
 Perfect for summer get togethers!

 Listed below are affiliate links.
 If you click on a link I do make a small commission, but don’t worry it doesn’t cost you anything extra.
 That small commission just helps to keep this one woman blog in business 🙂 So thank you in advance.